Skip to Main

 Salaries and Benefits

-Hospital stipends are set annually and are competitive nationally with those of other teaching programs.
-The amount, shown in the chart below, depends on the year of residency training.
+Hospital stipends are revised and set annually and are competitive with other teaching programs.
+Amounts depend on PGY year as in the table below.

-Medical malpractice insurance is provided for Radiology house staff by the Department through the University of Texas System group plan.
+Medical malpractice insurance is provided for fellows by the department through the University of Texas System group plan.

-The Fellow's assignments and vacation usage will be determined and/or approved by the Program Director.
-Fellows accrue vacation and sick leave on a monthly basis and may utilize such leaves consistent with State law and the Policies and Procedures adopted by UTSW to implement the State law.
+The fellow's assignments and vacation usage will be determined and/or approved by the Program Director.
+Fellows accrue vacation and sick leave on a monthly basis and may utilize such leaves consistent with State law and the Policies and Procedures adopted by UTSW to implement State law.

 YearAnnual Salary